-ChristchurchNZ Ltd (CNZ) is a public benefit entity, incorporated and domiciled in New Zealand and registered under the Companies Act 1993.
+ChristchurchNZ Holdings Ltd (CNZH) is a public benefit entity, incorporated and domiciled in New Zealand and registered under the Companies Act 1993.

-CNZ has been established to support its shareholder Christchurch City Council (CCC) to deliver economic development, attraction and promotional activities to ensure Christchurch is an attractive destination for residents, business, investment, visitors and students.
+CNZH is the holding company for ChristchurchNZ Limited.
+CNZH and its subsidiaries have been established to support its shareholder Christchurch City Council (CCC) to deliver economic development, attraction and promotional activities to ensure Christchurch is an attractive destination for residents, business, investment, visitors and students.

-The financial statements of CNZ are presented for the twelve months ended 30 June 2022.
+Consolidated financial statements comprising CNZH and its subsidiaries (the "Group") are presented for the twelve months ended 30 June 2022.

-These financial statements were approved and authorised for issue by the Board of Directors on 23 September 2022.
+These consolidated financial statements were approved and authorised for issue by the Board of Directors on 23 September 2022.